 Well there’s a challenge.

 This must be God’s avant-garde period.

-We should be grateful at least he doesn’t want us to fill the stage
+We should be grateful at least he doesn’t want us to

 with children and animals.

 Why does he do this, just when it needs

 a closing scene in a shed with one 40-watt light bulb

 resting on a sleeping ass.

 A show like this will get him crucified in the ratings.

 I’ve put in for the contract to light the Book of